-A. Discharge of treated wastewater at a location or in a manner different from that described in this Order is prohibited.

-B. The bypass of untreated or partially-treated wastewater to waters of the United States is prohibited, except as provided for in Attachment D sections I.G.2 and I.G.3.
+- A. Discharge of treated wastewater at a location or in a manner different from that described in this Order is prohibited. - B. Bypass of untreated or partially-treated wastewater to waters of the United States is prohibited, except as provided for in Attachment D sections I.G.2 and I.G.3.